"We think it's ordinary," he said.

 "I was really pleased.
 The kids swam well and I think, more importantly, they had fun," Werner said.
 "I just think we've got a group of kids who want to work this year and they're buying into the team concept.
-Every time we have a chance to race, we're going to step up and race."

 On the girls' side of the meet, Bailey Burke had an impressive outing, winning the 500-yard freestyle, finishing second in the 200-yard freestyle and sixth in the 200-yard IM.
 Natalie McDonald took first in the 100-yard butterfly and the 100-yard backstroke.
 Park City's Madi McIntyre, Grace Peterson, Megan Flake, Abby Boyer and Lily Tyler also had impressive outings in the inaugural meet of the season.